nickenshidqia/House_Price_Prediction/README.md

 The House Price Prediction project involves the development of a machine learning model to predict residential property prices based on various features.
 Utilizing a dataset containing information such as square footage, number of bedrooms, location details, and other relevant attributes, the project aims to build an accurate and reliable predictive model.

 **Challenges :**
-Build a machine learning model that can predict credit House Price Prediction.
+Build a machine learning model that can predict House Price Prediction.

 ## Project Goal